-Students who attend classes at Mountain Home Air Force Base are also under the purview of the Department of Defense policies and procedures.
-While all Boise State community members receive any campus alert issued by Boise State, the Mountain Home Air Force Base also utilizes its own emergency notification system.
-In the event of an emergency, Mountain Home Air Force Base will broadcast emergency notifications through PA and intercom systems, desktop notifications, and building phone calls.
-Receiving these notifications do not require you to sign up.
+Students who attended classes at Mountain Home Air Force Base were also under the purview of the Department of Defense policies and procedures.
+While all Boise State community members receive any campus alert issued by Boise State, the Mountain Home Air Force Base also utilized its own emergency notification system.
+In the event of an emergency, Mountain Home Air Force Base would broadcast emergency notifications through PA and intercom systems, desktop notifications, and building phone calls.
+Receiving those notifications did not require students to sign up.

 The agency providing law enforcement services to and patrol of the Mountain Home Air Force Base facility and public property surrounding this facility is the Mountain Home Air Force Base Security Forces Squadron, located at 270 7th Avenue, Mountain Home Air Force Base, Idaho 83648, phone number (208) 828-2258.
 Mountain Home Air Force Base Security Forces Squadron have the power to detain, not arrest, individuals.
-Crimes and other emergencies at this location should be reported to the Mountain Home Air Force Base Security Forces Squadron by dialing (208) 828-2258.
-They should also be reported to the Boise State Coordinator Yanice Kirkendall at the Boise State/Mountain Home office at 665 Falcon Street, Mountain Home Air Force Base, Idaho 83648, phone number (208) 828-6746.
+Crimes and other emergencies at this location should have been reported to the Mountain Home Air Force Base Security Forces Squadron by dialing (208) 828-2258.
+They should also have been reported to the Boise State Coordinator Laura Porter at the Boise State/Mountain Home office at 665 Falcon Street, Mountain Home Air Force Base, Idaho 83648, phone number (208) 426-4230.

-Comments, concerns, or questions about security at the Mountain Home Air Force Base facility should be communicated to Yanice Kirkendall by email at yanicekirkendall@boisestate.edu or by phone at (208) 828-6746.
+Comments, concerns, or questions about security at the Mountain Home Air Force Base facility should be communicated to Laura Porter by email at lauraporter1@boisestate.edu or by phone at (208) 426-4230.